Reading A-Z Support for ELLs

 - Illustrated Leveled Books with Wordless Format for levels aa-J provide opportunities for students to write using the sentence structures or patterns found in the leveled books they accompany.

 - Reading Graphic Organizers that can be used with any book provide a visual way for readers to organize their thinking and practice their writing skills; while Vocabulary Graphic Organizers provide a framework for learning new words.

 - Engage reluctant readers with Reader's Theater Scripts for fluency practice.
 Scripts adapted from a leveled book your ELLs previously read ensure students feel confident when reading aloud and collaborating with a group for a performance.
 Multilevel scripts make including students at varying ability levels easy.

 - Literature Circles provide a structured framework for discussing and collaborating on a single text in small groups and help ELLs to practice important communication skills.

 - Shared Reading Books help build your ELLs' reading confidence with modeled and choral reading, along with group discussion to promote listening and speaking.

 Grammar SupportLeveled Books can support grammar instruction in three ways.

-- Grammar & Mechanics Skills mini-lessons are part of every leveled book's guided reading lesson.
+- Grammar & Mechanics Skills mini-lessons are part of every leveled book's lesson plan.
 Practice and application of grammar skills often includes an accompanying worksheet or using the printable book as a consumable resource.